Zoning Rules

 What if I want even more details?

-For more details on the zoning framework, you can check out the staff report from the August 15, 2024 Planning Commission meeting.
+For more details on the zoning framework, you can check out the staff report for the October 7th City Council study session.

 How can I make my voice heard?